kashifkhan0771/ProductManagement/ReadMe.md

     - /product{ID} (get request)    - to get a product by id
     - /product{ID} (delete request) - to delete a product
     - /product{ID} (put request)    - to update/edit a product(JSON Format)
+    - /listProducts (get request)   - to get all products(read code for further information)

 Product Model :
     Product: